SANTA'S RETREAT, 5 Christmas Lane, Lobethal, SA Australia.

 "How many lights are there?"

 We believe that in 2007 we achieved our aim of reaching 100,000 lights.
-However now that we do a smaller display we think that there are about 40,000 lights.
+However now that we do a smaller display we think that there are more than 50,000 lights.

 For more questions visit our FAQ Page.